US Approves $5.58 Bn Fighter Jet Sale To Philippines - UrduPoint

 "Because if something happens to Taiwan, inevitably we will be involved."

-He also said that the bulk of this month's joint US-Philippine "Balikatan", or "shoulder to shoulder," military exercises would be conducted in northern Luzon, the part of the Philippines nearest Taiwan.
+He also said that the bulk of this month's joint military exercises would be conducted in northern Luzon, the part of the Philippines nearest Taiwan.

 "These are the areas where we perceive the possibility of an attack.
 I do not want to sound alarmist, but we have to prepare," he added.